lmirabal8689/rgc/README.md

 sudo apt-get install -r requirements.txt
 ```

+In addition to these requirements, you will need the pretrained model that detects vehicles for this specific purpose.
+It can be downloaded [here](https://laurencemirabal.com:4444/index.php/s/nptHYAEskHmEK3z).
+The model was created from pre-trained coco weights.
+You can find out more about coco [here](http://cocodataset.org/#home).

 ## Detecting objects in an image
 After the environment is set up, images can be passed for detection.
 ```